How to End a Letter (Closing Examples and Sign Off’s)

 • Extend a warm offer to continue with your established relationship in the future

 • Show what you feel regarding the subject matter.
-For instance, you could depict your excitement and desire to attend an interview session.
+For instance, you could express your excitement and desire to attend an interview session.

-Tip: Let your relationship with the reader guide you into choosing the correct form of end to use.
+Let your relationship with the reader guide you in choosing the correct form of end to use.
 If you have never met or made acquaintances with the reader, like in the case of an interview, always keep it professional.

 On the other hand, you have the freedom to compromise the formality of your closing if you are writing to a colleague, someone with whom you are connected, even if it is on a business level, or generally someone you are well acquainted with.